 As of this moment, Street x Sprezza does receive any revenue from any brands or companies.
 Because this is a free wordpress account, advertisements do appear on reader’s screens; please note that we are not in control of that experience and we highly suggest using an Ad-Blocker if you do not wish to see ads.
 We also do not have any official paid sponsors, whether they are on-going or single-use.
 Basically, we’ve never been paid money for an article.

 Most of the reviews on this blog are about products that were paid completely by us for our own purposes.
 Things like the SJC Two-Tone Waistcoat and the Indochino DB were paid by me out of my own pocket.
 They were bought because I liked them at the time and wanted to own them.

 With that said, I have definitely received a few items for free.
-Some were in exchange for an article (like Meermin and 51Label Co) and others were gifted to us without any terms.
+Most were done as a literal gift, from a friend or colleague in the industry.
+For some others, they were done in exchange for an article, but with no specific or laid-out terms.
 In all cases, a disclaimer will be stated outright at the beginning and end of the article.
 The brands have absolutely no say in the editorial content.
-All opinions are ours alone.
-If there is an affiliate link, it will be stated clearly and you are under no obligation to purchase anything.
+All opinions are mine alone.
+Honestly, I prefer not to take free items for the sake of content, as you know I have no issues with coming up with ideas on a weekly basis.

 I believe that transparency is key for keeping a high quality blog and we’re always happy to answer any questions regarding this policy.
 Please let us know if you have any concerns over any products.
 We also do not do any articles about products I have not handled my self.
 I believe that a hands-on experience is the best way to get to know a product; simply seeing pictures does nothing for me!